Healthy Homes Assessment Kenepuru

 Rental Property Home Assessments Kenepuru

-Areas of rental properties that are impacted to Health Homes Standard.
-Healthy Homes Standards in Kenepuru include each:
+The areas of rental property that are affected through The Healthy Homes Standard in Kenepuru include each:

 • Living Room